 Salal* Architecture is based on Bowen Island near Vancouver, BC, Canada–Dan Parke is the principal.
 Most projects are in Vancouver, North Vancouver, West Vancouver, Squamish, Whistler, Pemberton, the Sunshine Coast and the Gulf Islands.
 While projects range in size from small studios and residences to larger scale institutional and commercial buildings, they share some commonalities: a sensitivity to context; a team approach to design and construction; and often highly customized solutions for particular sites and clients.
-Recent work includes planning for a permaculture demonstration farm, a veterinary clinic, resort master planning, a mental health facility, as well as custom homes.
+Recent work includes planning for a permaculture demonstration farm, an animal hospital, resort master planning, a mental health facility, as well as custom homes.

 We spend a lot of time listening to clients, and are able to be highly responsive, creative and flexible in the ways we meet clients’ needs.
 We consider ourselves to be “guides” who assist and support clients as projects evolve.
 We tend to let the look and feel of buildings be determined by site influences—sun, wind, views, trees, neigbouring buildings—and by the use, materials, and layout of each building.
 In this sense, we let the process drive the design (rather than fashion whims).
 We don’t impose pre-conceived agendas, and the results of this collaborative design process are often pleasantly surprising to clients.

 We have a strong interest in environmental issues–Dan has been LEED accredited for over a decade– and encourage clients to take the long view and to minimize the impact of their project on the environment.
 All buildings and developments require a vast amount of time, energy and resources to plan, build and operate.
 Our task is to ensure clients get the best possible building while using resources effectively and responsibly.

 * Salal is an indigenous plant found in coastal BC forests.